w33zl3p00tch/gdzip/README.md

 ```
 My rough plan for future versions
-v1.0.1: add a build script for cross compiling and upload new binaries
 v1.1.0: reorganize the package structure to make GUI development easier
 v1.2.0: add GUI
 v2.0.0: add support for asymmetric encryption (RSA/PGP) - this is rather tricky to do right and I want to support standard PKI implementations, so this might take a while